Are you wondering what to feed your pet iguana?

 Best Food For Iguanas

-As mentioned above, green iguanas are herbivores, specifically folivores (or leaf eaters).
+As mentioned above, green are herbivores, specifically folivores (or leaf eaters).

-In the wild, they live primarily on a diet of leaves from vines and trees, with some fruits, plants, and flowers mixed in.
+They live primarily on a diet of leaves from vines and trees in the wild, with some fruits, plants, and flowers mixed in.

 But what about captive iguanas?